10 most powerful bikes under Rs 10 lakh

 Kawasaki Z900 launched at Rs 9.29 lakh

-The Triumph Street Triple R which makes 120hp, narrowly misses out on this list due to its Rs 10.17 lakh asking price.
-However, on road prices in most major cities are either on par or even a little lower than the Z900 due to higher taxes levied on the larger CBU from Thailand Kawasaki.
+The Triumph Street Triple R, which makes 120hp, narrowly misses this list due to its Rs 10.17 lakh asking price.
+However, its on-road prices in most major cities are either on par or even a little lower than the Z900, which attracts higher taxes due to being a CBU import from Kawasaki Motors Thailand.

 Also See: